tkent-google/std-switch/README.md

 ## Goals

-* Identical appearance on all platforms and all supported browsers by default
+* Identical appearance on all platforms and all supported browsers by default ([Issue #21](https://github.com/tkent-google/std-switch/issues/21))
 * Easy and flexible customization
   * The switch control should provide a way to switch its appearance from the default one to platform-dependent one.
   * The switch control should provide a way to customize color, size, radius, etc. of its visual parts.